telerik/winforms-docs/scheduler/end-user-functionality/print-support.md

 ##

 The SchedulerPrintSettingsDialog allows the end user to edit the print style settings of RadScheduler, settings of the printed paper and the header and footer of the printed document.
-It inherits from [RadPrintSettingsDialog]({%slug winforms/telerik-presentation-framework/printing-support/end-user-functionality/print-settings-dialog%})adding some specific to RadScheduler settings to the first tab.
+It inherits from [RadPrintSettingsDialog]({%slug winforms/telerik-presentation-framework/printing-support/end-user-functionality/print-settings-dialog%}) adding some specific to RadScheduler settings to the first tab.
 The other two tabs,namely __Paper__ and __Header/Footer__, are described in the [RadPrintSettingsDialog article.]({%slug winforms/telerik-presentation-framework/printing-support/end-user-functionality/print-settings-dialog%})

 ![scheduler-end-user-functionality-print-support](images/scheduler-end-user-functionality-print-support.png)